ethdebug/format/docs/source/format.md

 ...recalling that `m` is the id of the `MyStruct` definition above.

-Given the definition of location propagation, the location of `x.f1` will `memory`, as that location has been propagated from the containing "located" type to the occurence of `n` in the description of the `f1` field.
+Given the definition of location propagation, the location of `x.f1` will be `memory`, as that location has been propagated from the containing "located" type to the occurence of `n` in the description of the `f1` field.
 The location of `x.f2` will however be `calldata`, as the explicit `located` type encountered for `f2` overrides the location given in the outer located type.
-NB that the descriptions of the types for `f1` and `f2` both ultimately reference the description `n` (i.e., `OtherStruct`) but the locations were different.
+NB that the descriptions of the types for `f1` and `f2` both ultimately reference the description of `n` (i.e., `OtherStruct`) but the locations were different.

 **Discussion**: This design was chosen as it more closely mirrors the syntax and semantics